News

 Ms Bearpark said that nurses and their colleagues had to work “very quickly” to get the patients safely moved out of the intensive care unit before “all the water came in and the ceilings collapsed”.

-See also Essential Skills for Nurses in 2024
+See also 6 Tips for Nurses Using AI

 “Safe buildings should be a priority if we are to look after ourselves as well as our patients,” she added.